 - you enjoy working with most

-- provide the most significant share of revenue
+- provide the majority share of revenue

 There are several ways to research buying triggers.
 For example, if someone tells you they bought a car last week, ask them why they picked that model.
 You can do this in a way that isn’t intrusive by working the question into conversations.

-With enough information, you can create an ideal customer profile.
+With enough feedback, you can create an ideal customer profile.
 This profile will serve as a tool for communicating with your audience.
 The more accurate your customer profile is, the more effective your marketing will be.

 - What do the people in your audience worry about?